 The Royal College of Music’s two-year postgraduate course in orchestral conducting is designed to support students as they develop their own individual conducting style.
 From contemporary compositions to large symphony orchestra repertoire, recording sessions to rehearsals and concerts, you will be involved in all aspects of musical life at the RCM.

-A conducting module is available to undergraduate students, who will be introduced to the challenges and rewards of conducting as part of their wider study.
+For undergraduate and postgraduate students, conducting modules are available which introduce the challenges and rewards of conducting as part of their wider study.
 Conducting is also available as a second study specialism to promising undergraduates and postgraduates.
 Second study students can enjoy a mixture of individual and class lessons focusing on the skills and knowledge necessary to develop in this field.

 One-to-one lessons are at the very heart of every RCM student’s learning experience.
 Each of our conducting professors brings a different but compatible approach to teaching, drawing on the wealth of experience they have in their own fields.

-A detailed programme of technical and repertoire study compliments a wealth of quality podium time, including public performances with full orchestra plus orchestral and sectional preparation for visiting international conductors.
+A detailed programme of technical and repertoire study supported by the conducting professors and regular guest masterclasses complements a wealth of high quality podium time, including public performances with full orchestra, orchestral and sectional preparation for visiting international conductors, individual projects, and regular collaborations with the Composition Faculty.

 Conductors at the RCM have the opportunity to develop a wide range of skills, gaining an all-round understanding of the artistic, psychological, practical and business issues involved in making a career as an orchestral conductor.

 Professional engagement will be a key component of your experience as a conductor at the RCM.
 Industry professionals periodically meet with our students, providing valuable insights and career advice.
-One recent visitor was Paul Hughes, General Manager of the BBC Symphony Orchestra, who shared his thoughts on programme planning, from both artistic and financial points of view.
 In addition, visiting conductors of the highest calibre often work with RCM conducting students on preparing performances of key repertoire.

 Recent visiting artists